domwakeling/tv-tracker/README.md

 showInfo: {
   ...                   // information on the overall show },
-showOver: boolean       // optional; if set to true, app will never check for updates
+showOver: boolean,      // optional; if set to true, app will never check for updates
+updated: date           // optional* (but generally used), last time show info was checked/updated
 ```

 See `/data/dummySeasonInfo.js` for an example of the data that is held within the `seasonsInfo`  and
 `showInfo` dictionaries.

+\* The `updated` field is now added by default, but may not exist on a db that has older records.

 ## Admin Tools